kisom/goutils/README.md

 This is a collection of small utility code I've written in Go; the `cmd/` directory has a number of command-line utilities.
-Rather than keep all of these in superfluous repositories of their own, or rewriting them for each project, I'm putting them here.
+Rather than keep all of these in superfluous repositories of their own or rewriting them for each project, I'm putting them here.

-The project can be built with the standard Go tooling, or it can be built with Bazel.
+The project can be built with the standard Go tooling.

 Contents:

     ahash/          Provides hashes from string algorithm specifiers. assert/         Error handling, assertion-style.
-    backoff/        Implementation of an intelligent backoff strategy. cmd/
+    backoff/        Implementation of an intelligent backoff strategy. cache/          Implementations of various caches.
+        lru/        Least-recently-used cache.
+        mru/        Most-recently-used cache.
+    certlib/        Library for working with TLS certificates. cmd/
-        atping/     Automated TCP ping, meant for putting in cronjobs. certchain/  Display the certificate chain from a TLS connection.
+        atping/     Automated TCP ping, meant for putting in cronjobs. ca-signed/  Validate whether a certificate is signed by a CA. cert-bundler/
+                    Create certificate bundles from a source of PEM certificates.
+        cert-revcheck/
+                    Check whether a certificate has been revoked or is expired.
-        certdump/   Dump certificate information.
+        certchain/  Display the certificate chain from a TLS connection. certdump/   Dump certificate information.
         certexpiry/ Print a list of certificate subjects and expiry times or warn about certificates expiring within a certain window.
-        certverify/ Verify a TLS X.509 certificate, optionally printing the time to expiry and checking for revocations. clustersh/  Run commands or transfer files across multiple servers via SSH.
+        certverify/ Verify a TLS X.509 certificate file, optionally printing the time to expiry and checking for revocations. clustersh/  Run commands or transfer files across multiple servers via SSH.
-        cruntar/    Untar an archive with hard links, copying instead of linking.
+        cruntar/    (Un)tar an archive with hard links, copying instead of linking.
-        csrpubdump/ Dump the public key from an X.509 certificate request. data_sync/  Sync the user's homedir to external storage. diskimg/    Write a disk image to a device. eig/        EEPROM image generator.
+        csrpubdump/ Dump the public key from an X.509 certificate request. data_sync/  Sync the user's homedir to external storage. diskimg/    Write a disk image to a device. dumpbytes/  Dump the contents of a file as hex bytes, printing it as a Go []byte literal.
+        eig/        EEPROM image generator.
-        fragment/   Print a fragment of a file. jlp/        JSON linter/prettifier.
+        fragment/   Print a fragment of a file. host/       Go imlpementation of the host(1) command. jlp/        JSON linter/prettifier.
         kgz/        Custom gzip compressor / decompressor that handles 99% of my use cases.
-        parts/      Simple parts database management for my collection of electronic components.
+        minmax/     Generate a minmax code for use in uLisp. parts/      Simple parts database management for my collection of electronic components.
         pem2bin/    Dump the binary body of a PEM-encoded block.